gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 <iframe src="data:text/html;base64,PGgxPmhlbGxvIHdvcmxkPC9oMT4="></iframe>
 ```

-An iframe with a data URI is considered to have an “opaque” origin, which means it’s isolated from everything.
+An iframe with a data URI has an “opaque” origin, which means it’s isolated from everything.
 It doesn’t have any persistent storage and can’t access the parent page.

-This restriction also goes the other way — the parent page can’t access it either — but this doesn’t protect the iframe since the parent page created it in the first place.
+This restriction also goes the other way – the parent page can’t access it either – but this doesn’t protect the iframe since the parent page created it in the first place.

-Something similar can be achieved for any iframe using the `sandbox` attribute, but the parent can remove that attribute at any time, whereas this method provides more thorough protection.
+We can achieve something similar using the `sandbox` attribute, but the parent can remove that attribute at any time, whereas this method provides more thorough protection.

 - Inserted using JavaScript or part of the page.
-- Content is specified verbatim using different encodings.
+- We can specify content verbatim using any encoding we choose.
 - Securely isolated from the parent page.
-- Loads after an asynchronous delay
+- Loads after an asynchronous delay.

 # Blob URI
 This kind of iframe can only be created using JavaScript.
 It uses a Blob URI, a really weird mechanism for generating a URI pointing to a dynamically allocated binary object.